 The Jewish way is to bury immediately and mourn gradually.
-Care of the Body After Death

-At Death:
+At Death;

 - 1. Eyes and mouth should be shut closed - Limbs and fingers should be discreetly straightened - Body should not be moved (unless for the honor or safety of the body)